Matched Multiuser Gaussian Source-Channel Communications via Uncoded Schemes: Correlated Gaussian Sources on a Gaussian Broadcast Channel

-Combining (\ref{eqn:BCchannel}) and (\ref{eqn:BCsource}), we obtain an outer bound, or outer bounds since each set of the auxiliary random variables $(W_1,W_2,\ldots,W_M)$ provides one specific outer bound.
-In the approach we shall take, the precise form of this outer bound is less important than the extracted matching conditions (\ref{eqn:degerate}), (\ref{eqn:BCpower}), (\ref{eqn:epi}), (\ref{eqn:BCcondition1}) and (\ref{eqn:BCcondition2}).
-In fact, the conditions (\ref{eqn:BCpower}), (\ref{eqn:epi}) and (\ref{eqn:BCcondition1}) can be satisfied simply by choosing a proper jointly Gaussian coding scheme, yet the conditions (\ref{eqn:degerate}) and (\ref{eqn:BCcondition2}) are the effectual non-trivial conditions.
+We emphasize that in the approach we shall take, the precise form of this outer bound is less important than the extracted matching conditions (\ref{eqn:degerate}), (\ref{eqn:BCpower}), (\ref{eqn:epi}), (\ref{eqn:BCcondition1}) and (\ref{eqn:BCcondition2}).
+In fact, the conditions (\ref{eqn:BCpower}), (\ref{eqn:epi}) and (\ref{eqn:BCcondition1}) can be satisfied simply by choosing a jointly Gaussian codebook adjusted linearly to utilize full power, and thus the conditions (\ref{eqn:degerate}) and (\ref{eqn:BCcondition2}) are the only effectual non-trivial conditions.
 Note that from the problem setting and taking into consideration the fact that physical degradedness is equivalent to stochastic degradedness in the broadcast setting, we have the Markov string

-where we have utilized the fact that physical degradation is equivalent to stochastic degradation in broadcast channels.
-This Markov string is not sufficient to guarantee (\ref{eqn:degerate}) and (\ref{eqn:BCcondition2}), and thus they require special attention.
+This Markov string is however not sufficient to guarantee (\ref{eqn:degerate}) and (\ref{eqn:BCcondition2}), and thus they require special attention.